zzzprojects/docs/entityframeworkcore.com/pages/getting-started/overview.md

 ## History

- - EF team has made some significant changes over Entity Framework 6 and called it EF7, but later they rename it to EF Core.
+ - EF team has made some significant changes over Entity Framework 6 and called it EF7, but later they renamed it to EF Core.
  - EF Core was first released in late June of 2016 after over 2 years of effort, this first version was followed by a great amount of change with EF Core 2, which was released a year later along with .NET Core and ASP.NET Core.
  - EF Core 2 is seen by many as the first solid version, although EF Core 1 is still supported.